 (d) The “Credit Event Upon Merger” provision in Section 5(b)(iv), which applies to both parties, is hereby amended to read as follows:

 “(iv) Credit Event Upon Merger.
 “Credit Event Upon Merger” means that a Designated Event (as defined below) occurs with respect to a party, any Credit Support Provider of such party or any applicable Specified Entity of such party (in each case, “X”) and such Designated Event does not constitute a Merger Without Assumption under Section 5(a)(viii) hereof and, in the reasonable opinion of the other party, the creditworthiness of X or, if applicable, the successor, surviving or transferee entity of X, after taking into account any applicable Credit Support Document, is materially weaker than X immediately prior to such action, (and, in such event, such party or its successor, surviving or transferee entity, as appropriate, will be the Affected Party).
-For purposes hereof, a Designated Event with respect to X means that, after the date of this Agreement:
+For purposes hereof, (i) “Materially Weaker” means the Credit Rating of the successor, surviving or transferee entity is rated below BBB- by S&P or Baa3 by Moody’s or failing to have a Credit Rating from either S&P or Moody’s [subject to head office approval], and (ii) a Designated Event with respect to X means that, after the date of this Agreement:

 (1) X consolidates or amalgamates with, or merges into, or transfers all or substantially all of its assets (or any substantial part of the assets comprising the business conducted by X as of the date of this Agreement) to, or receives all or substantially all the assets or obligations of, another entity;